 6. The dome of Masjid e Nabawi was not always green!

-The dome of Masjid e Nabwi was never always green,, it was first constructed with wood and used to be of brown color after some time it was changed to White color, then it changed to Blue and Purple and upon the orders from the Sultan of Ottoman it was given green color in 1253 AH.
+The dome of Masjid e Nabwi was never always green.
+It was first constructed with wood and used to be of brown colour after some time it was changed to White colour, then it changed to Blue and Purple, and upon the orders from the Sultan of Ottoman, it was given green colour in 1253 AH.